 Description

-A skew single-span concrete bridge carries the Belfast-Larne railway over Glenville Road (including two footpaths, one of which is raised).
-It is of painted reinforced-concrete throughout, all cast in situ.
-The arch is of three-centred profile, over which is a banded reveal of shallow segmental profile.
-The parapets have recessed rectangular panels and carry the date 1931 on the middle of their outside faces.
-The sloping wing walls on the west side have banded rustication and slightly advanced copings.
-The similarly detailed bank retaining walls on the east side merge with those of bridge HB21/10/001D.
-The deck has a slight downward fall from south to north in order to align the track with the burrowing junction under bridge HB21/10/001A which lies a short distance to the north.
-Restricted-headroom warning signs have been attached to the west face of the bridge (11'6" and 3.5m).
+The bridge is a skew single-span concrete structure carrying the Belfast-Larne railway over Glenville Road, including two footpaths, one of which is raised.
+It is constructed entirely of painted reinforced concrete, all cast in situ.
+The arch is of three-centred profile, above which runs a banded reveal of shallow segmental profile.
+The parapets feature recessed rectangular panels and carry the date 1931 on the middle of their outer faces.
+The sloping wing walls on the west side display banded rustication with slightly advanced copings.
+The similarly detailed bank retaining walls on the east side merge with those of the adjacent bridge.
+The deck slopes slightly downward from south to north to align the track with the burrowing junction beneath a nearby structure.
+Restricted-headroom warning signs (11 feet 6 inches and 3.5 metres) are attached to the west face.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.